 Importantly, aluminum producers have reduced environmental impact while increasing output - meeting growing domestic demand for the material while demonstrating a commitment to sustainability.
-Despite the impact of the COVID-19 pandemic, the Aluminum Association estimates that in 2021, the North American demand for aluminum was 26.3 billion pounds.
-This represents a 41 percent increase in demand from 2009, when North American demand was 18.7 billion pounds.
+Despite the impact of the COVID-19 pandemic, the Aluminum Association estimates that in 2020, the North American demand for aluminum was 24.5 billion pounds.
+This represents a 30.8 percent increase in demand from 2009, when North American demand was 18.7 billion pounds.
 With demand increasing, the aluminum industry continues to invest in technologies that decrease operational environmental impact and to embrace operational practices and corporate policies that drive energy efficiency, reliable and sustainable sourcing for raw materials, development of a next-generation workforce, and innovation for material applications.

-Recognizing the industry's significant progress to date, the opportunity now exists to build on it to further enhance the sustainability and production carbon profile of the US aluminum industry in a number of areas to support aggressive decarbonization.
-To help the DOE understand how it can best support the aluminum industry's decarbonization, below are Association comments responsive to the RFI regarding key opportunities to decarbonize energy intensive industries like aluminum.
+Recognizing the industry's significant progress to date, the opportunity now exists to build on it to further enhance the sustainability and production carbon profile of the US aluminum industry in a number of areas to support aggressive decarbonization and a new MI can help provide that support.
+To help the DOE understand how it can best support the aluminum industry's decarbonization, below are Association comments responsive to the Request for Information (RFI) published on July 27, 2021 regarding key opportunities to decarbonize energy intensive industries like aluminum.